gipplab/pdf-benchmark/doc/documentation.md

     return PDFlist
  ```

-## Sorting the files as per element under evaluation
+## Sorting the files as per the evaluated element
-To use the files which contains respective element (semantic label) under evaluation.
+Select the files that contain the elements (semantic label) whose extraction is to be evaulated.
 For example, we sort the files containing table elements when evaluating tools like Tabula and Camelot.

 ```
 def sort_files(dir, label):